Skip to main content

 - ["severity", "=", "critical"]

-The notificationPolicy section is optional.
-If it is omitted, all alerts handled by this scope are sent to the defaultReceiver.
+If the notificationPolicy section is omitted, all alerts handled by this scope are sent to the defaultReceiver.

 Team-specific alerting

-When a team does define alerting, kubriX creates a namespace-based routing branch using the convention:
+When a team defines alerting, kubriX automatically creates a namespace-based routing branch using the matcher:

 Example: